Coloriser/tf-model-2/README.md

 ######Note:

-To test the model in ab-mode, test the model in a and b mode first.
+1: To test the model in ab-mode, test the model in a and b mode first.

+2: For running the project for first time.

+        sh do_first.sh